-The CDCC governance structure consists of the Board of Directors of the Corporation (the "Board of Directors"), which is assisted in its oversight responsibility by a Governance Committee and a Risk and Audit Committee.
+The CDCC governance structure consists of the Board of Directors of the Corporation (the "Board of Directors" or the "Board"), which is assisted in its oversight responsibility by a Governance Committee ("GC") and a Risk and Audit Committee ("RAC").
 The Board of Directors can also seek or obtain advice and non-binding recommendations from the Human Resources Committee established by TMX Group, the Corporation's parent company.

-In addition, the Risk Advisory Committee ("RAC") assists and advises the management of CDCC, at its request, on risk management issues.
-The RAC is entitled to give advice and make non-binding recommendations to the Board of Directors on the same issues.
+In addition, the CDCC Risk Management Advisory Committee ("RMAC") composed primarily of representatives of CDCC member firms, assists and advises the management of CDCC, at its request, on risk management issues.
+The RMAC is also entitled to give advice and make non-binding recommendations to the Board of Directors on the same issues.

 The Board of Directors and its committees have constituting policies in place that address the roles and responsibilities of its members and procedures to manage conflicts of interest.

 The Board of Directors appoints the President and other officers.
 It is supported by CDCC's senior management team, its Risk Management, Corporate Operations and Business Development functions, as well as TMX Group Internal Audit, IT/System Services (Global Enterprise Services), Human Resources, and Legal departments.
-The roles and responsibilities of the senior management team - directly and through

-CDCC's Risk Management Committee ("RMC") - include ensuring the appropriate design, operation, and management of the risk management program and ensuring accurate, timely, and consistent reporting.
+The roles and responsibilities of the senior management team - directly and through CDCC's Risk Management Committee ("RMC") - include ensuring the appropriate design, operation, and management of the risk management program and ensuring accurate, timely, and consistent reporting.